Call 855-750-SOLD

 If both parties have left the home before it sells (one on PCS, the other relocating elsewhere), we run the sale fully remotely.
 Powers of Attorney from both sides authorize signing.
 Lockbox-driven access for licensed agents only.
 Vendor coordination through us.
 Closing coordinated through the title company with proceeds distributed per the decree.

-When this works: The home is in show-ready condition or can be made so with one round of vendor work, you have a trusted local point person (a property manager or family member) who can verify physical condition between visits, and your attorneys have documented the post-departure decision authority.
+When this works: The home is in show-ready condition or can be made so with one round of vendor work; you have a trusted local point person (a property manager or family member) who can verify physical condition between visits, and your attorneys have documented the post-departure decision authority.

 Frequently asked questions